 When we talk about the Middle Ages, we most likely imagine fortresses, stone walls, huge castles and all this surrounded by a mystical and gloomy atmosphere.
 Perhaps Dublin was once like that, but, like most European cities, it has changed.
 The good news is that Dublin remained low-rise, and that the Medieval traces can still be seen.
-Some can be hard to find, but we will take you by the hand in a walk around Medieval Dublin that will take about 2 hours (the estimated time without entering museums).
+Some can be hard to find, so we will take you by the hand in a two-hour walk around Medieval Dublin – two hours is the estimated time of the walk, without rush and without entering museums.

 Around the original castle tower, you will find a number of other sights which together make up the Dublin Castle as we know it today.
 First of all, the Royal Chapel, which is attached to the Record Tower.
 The chapel you see now dates from 1814.
 It gained particular interest after a visit of the British King George IV.